 Some methods might require a pelvic exam

-Pelvic exams can cause gender dysphoria in transgender men and nonbinary folks, and they can be traumatic for survivors of sexual abuse.
+Pelvic exams can be a trigger for some transgender men and nonbinary folks with gender dysphoria, and they can be traumatic for survivors of sexual abuse.
 So this may affect your decision when considering birth control options.

 You don’t have to stick to the same method forever